Wednesday, September 29, 2021

 Diving Reflex.

-Disruption of air supply to the lungs in submersion causes a reflex attempt to breathe and a small amount of water enters the airway.
-That produces laryngospasm.
-The water in the airway immediately produces closure of the glottis.
-By these actions, further water entry into the lungs is prevented.
+In submersion, the air is cut off, which triggers a reflex attempt to breathe and as a result, a small amount of water enters the airway.
+This produces laryngospasm and the glottis is blocked, and further water entry into the lungs is prevented.
 The breath holding continues as long as the face is completely underwater.
-Subsequent events differ from warm water submersion and cold water submersion.
+Subsequent events differ between warm water submersion and cold water submersion.

-Coldwater submersion produces vasoconstriction and bradycardia, increases peripheral vascular resistance, reduces blood flow to muscles and proportionally increases blood flow to the brain due to cerebral hypoxia and hypercarbia.
+Coldwater submersion produces vasoconstriction and bradycardia, increases peripheral vascular resistance, reduces blood flow to muscles, resulting in low oxygen and high carbon dioxide blood levels, causing proportionally increased blood flow to the brain.

-The respiratory center in the brain stem produces breath withholding as long as submersion continues.
-The aortic and carotid bodies sense hypoxia and produce vasoconstriction by alpha1 sympathetic nerves.
+The respiratory center is situated in the brain stem.
+It produces breath withholding as long as submersion continues.
+The aortic and carotid bodies monitor hypoxia and produce vasoconstriction by alpha1 sympathetic nerves.

 Continued submersion produces cerebral anoxia, in spite of increased blood flow, and anoxia in vital neuronal centers results in the relaxation of muscles of the larynx and glottis, followed by water entry into the stomach and to the lungs.
 Underwater seizures may take place.
-Anorexic cerebral function loss is extensive, some are reversible others are not.
+Anorexic cerebral function loss can be extensive; some are reversible, others are not.

 Other injuries and effects of water submersion.

-Hypothermia is common and the core body temperature depends on the water temperature and duration of submersion.
-Effects on the heart in cold water submersion are sinus bradycardia, A-V nodal block, atrial tachycardia and atrial fibrillation; ventricular arrhythmias are less common.
-The cardiac arrest also happens.
+Hypothermia is common.
+The core body temperature depends on the water temperature and duration of submersion.
+Effects on the heart in cold water submersion are sinus bradycardia, A-V nodal block, atrial tachycardia, and atrial fibrillation, but ventricular arrhythmias are less common.
+The cardiac arrest can happen.

-Non-Cardiac Pulmonary Edema: In saltwater drowning hypertonic water draws water out of pulmonary capillaries and disrupts endothelial cells of alveoli capillaries.
+In saltwater drowning, hypertonic water draws water out of pulmonary capillaries and disrupts the endothelial cells of the alveolar capillaries.
 Plasma enters the alveolar space and pulmonary edema develops.
 The amount of seawater of 3 to 4 ml /Kg body weight can produce pulmonary edema,

-Cardiac collapse may develop after bringing the victim out of the water and cardiopulmonary resuscitation (CPR) started.
+Cardiac collapse may develop after the initial rescue and revived by cardiopulmonary resuscitation (CPR).
 In deep water drowning, water pressure around the thorax increases cardiac output.
-CPR increases cardiac output further causing cardiovascular collapse.
+CPR increases cardiac output further, causing cardiovascular collapse.

-CPR in Near Drowning is different from CPR for heart victims.
-The primary goal of CRP in Near Drowning is to correct hypoxemia as fast as possible and then correct other abnormalities deliberately paced and not so fast but are very vigilant and patients should be monitored continuously for cerebral hypoxia.
+CPR in Near Drowning is different from CPR for heart attack victims.
+The primary goal of CRP in Near Drowning is to correct hypoxemia as fast as possible and then correct other abnormalities, deliberately paced and not so fast, be vigilant and monitor the victim continuously.

-Red Cross publicizes CPR instructions for the general public and provides advanced training for the first responders.
-CPR should be started as soon as the victim is brought to shallow water or on land by the rescuer and then call for help.
+The Red Cross publicizes CPR instructions for the general public and provides advanced training for first responders.
+CPR should be started as soon as the victim is brought to shallow water or on land by the rescuer and then call for additional help.

 No attempt should be made to drain water from the stomach.
 Those maneuvers only promote aspiration.
-Delay defibrillation because the carotid pulse is difficult to palpate on the cold and clammy skin of victims.
-Without an ECG (EKG) confirmation, no attempt should be made to diagnose asystole or VF (ventricular fibrillation), and the chilled heart does not respond properly to external electric jolts.
+Use of the defibrillator should be delayed because the carotid pulse is difficult to palpate on the cold and clammy skin of the victims.
+Without an ECG (EKG) confirmation, no attempt should be made to diagnose asystole or VF (ventricular fibrillation).
+Moreover, the chilled heart does not respond properly to external electric shocks applied.
 Wet clothing should be removed and the body should be wrapped in a warm blanket.

 Warming the victim should only be done in hospitals equipped with extracorporeal heating and extrapulmonary membrane oxygenation facilities.